magicleap/developer-portal-docs/docs/guides/arcloud/on_prem.md

 import TabItem from '@theme/TabItem';

 import DownloadArcloud from './_download_arcloud.md';
+import ArcloudEnvVariables from './_arcloud_env.md';
+import FindIPAddress from './_find_ip.md';
+import EnableK8sInDockerDesktop from './_docker_k8s.md';
 import InstallIstio from './_install_istio.md';
+import InstallIstioGateway from './_install_istio_gateway.md';
 import InstallArcloud from './_install_arcloud.md';
 import InstallArcloudSetup from './_install_arcloud_setup.md';
 import DeploymentVerification from './_deployment_verification.md';
 import DebianDependencies from './_debian_dependencies.md';
 import RegisterDevice from './_register_device.md';

-This type of deployment is appropriate for any edge computing, on-premisis, or any other deployment strategy that does not involve [Google Cloud](/docs/guides/arcloud/arcloud-deployment-gcp) or [AWS](/docs/guides/arcloud/arcloud-deployment-aws).
+This type of deployment is appropriate for any edge computing, on-premises, or any other deployment strategy that does not involve [Google Cloud](/docs/guides/arcloud/arcloud-deployment-gcp) or [AWS](/docs/guides/arcloud/arcloud-deployment-aws).

 ## Infrastructure setup